The Dashboard is the at-a-glance view of how your agent is doing. It's the first page you land on after signing in.

 If you haven't taken any calls yet, the Dashboard shows guidance instead of empty charts:

-If you don't have a CoreReach phone number assigned, you'll see a prompt to upgrade or check your plan.
+If you don't have a CoreReach phone number assigned yet, you'll see a prompt to set one up under Activate → Call Routing — or, if your plan is out of minutes, a prompt to upgrade.

 You may also see a Preview sample data toggle in the header while your call volume is still low.
 Turn it on to see what a populated Dashboard looks like with realistic-looking sample numbers — useful for getting a feel for the layout before your own data is in.